crowemi/target-s3/README.md

     "flatten_records": false
 }
 ```
-`format`.`format_parquet`.`validate` [`Boolean`, default: `False`] - this flag determines whether the data types of incoming data elements should be validated.
+`format.format_parquet.validate` [`Boolean`, default: `False`] - this flag determines whether the data types of incoming data elements should be validated.
 When set `True`, a schema is created from the first record and all subsequent records that don't match that data type are cast.

 ## Capabilities